MarcPoirier-SoftwareDev/Data-Science-Blog-Post/README.md

 ## Motivation

-The motivation for this project is to provide data-driven insights into trends impacting software developers, educators, and tech industry stakeholders.
-By examining multi-year survey data from Stack Overflow, the project aims to:
+The motivation for this project is to provide data-driven insights into trends by examining multi-year survey data from Stack Overflow, the project aims to:

 - Understand how developers’ learning methods have evolved, informing educational strategies.
 - Track programming language popularity to guide skill development and hiring decisions.